carlssonnp/Optimizing-Email-Marketing/README.md

 ![](images/click_through_rate2.png)

 I then tested the significance of these results using a one sided Z-test for population proportions.
+While the sample size for the targeted subset was small (40), it was still large enough that the normal approximation to the binomial was appropriate (np = 40*.225 = 9, which is above the typical threshold of 5)

 1. Null hypothesis: Targeted portion of test set has a lower than or equal proportion of links clicked than the non- targeted portion of test set.